Article first published May 2016, updated July 2019

 SPF records are added automatically for all clients in Campaign Monitor’s own DNS records.
 If you already have your own SPF record, be sure to add our details to it.

-DKIM is a method of authentication that is based on adding an encrypted signature to your emails.
-DKIM is one of the most effective ways to combat abuse and it can also greatly improve the deliverability of your emails.
+DKIM is a method of authentication based on adding an encrypted signature to your emails.
+DKIM is one of the most effective ways to combat abuse, and it can also greatly improve the deliverability of your emails.

 Once you have DKIM in place in the DNS records of your domain, your emails will be much better positioned to reach the inbox and you will also be helping protect yourself and your users against spam and phishing attempts.

 Here’s a whistle-stop tour of how it works: